Skip to Main Content

 • All References in Library

-5. Choose a save location (ideally the same folder as your .enl and .Data files)
+5. Choose a save location (ideally the same folder as your .enl and .Data files).

-You’ve now created a compressed backup of your library.
+You’ve now created a compressed back up of your library.

 compress an endnote desktop library